Carrier Performance Metrics

 Customer Service Responsiveness

-At times, shippers need to call their carrier’s customer service to measure the capability and performance of their customer service, including the willingness of the person you speak with, duration required to complete a request, and average response time.
+At times, shippers need to call their carrier’s customer service to measure the capability and performance of their customer service, including the willingness of the person you speak with, the duration required to complete a request, and average response time.

 Due to the increasing number of freight processes today, it happens that carriers make mistakes, so shippers can’t expect complete accuracy in billing.
 However, excess inaccuracies and problems in billing can be quite costly, so you should make an effort to determine which carries exhibit the most mistakes.